 Yes!
-At this time, there are studies underway worldwide, looking at how best to gradually reintroduce allergic foods in order to "desensitise" the immune system.
+Studies have been carried out looking at how best to gradually introduce allergic foods in order to "desensitise" the immune system.
 This is called immunotherapy.
+Foods such as egg, milk and nuts have been studied.
+Many other studies are still in progress.